phamcongthuy/challenge/_connect/big-citizen-hub.markdown

 project_applying: '$100,000'
 project_areas:
   - County of Los Angeles
-project_measure: "Through a combination of participant surveys (pre, post, and 6-months out), focus groups, and observations, we are looking at the following to determine success:\n\n•Quality of Program Implementation\n -To what extent are the phases of the program being implemented as intended?\n -To what extent is implementation high quality?\n -Are Big Citizens and Team Leaders reaching their intended objectives?\n\n•Program Experience\n -What did Big Citizen participants experience in this program?\n -What did Team Leaders experience in this program?\n -What did that experience mean to them?\n\n•Big Citizen HUB Outcomes\n -How do Big Citizens and Team Leaders think they are different because of their participation?\n -Does participation in Big Citizen HUB increase social capital, character development, civic awareness and leadership skills? \n -Are changes in these outcomes sustained after the program?\n -Does number of hours served make a difference in these outcomes?\n\nNine key constructs are being assessed: Gratitude, Social Capital, Civic Motivation, Curiosity & Exploration, Civic Awareness, Civic Advocacy, Diversity Attitudes, Civic Leadership, Civic Identity.\n\nIn addition, we track:\n•\tParticipant demographics \n•\tParticipant attendance\n•\tHours served\n•\tRetention percentage\n•\tNumber of service projects completed\n•\tNumber of community partners engaged\n•\tSatisfaction of community partners"
+project_measure: >-
+  Through a combination of participant surveys (pre, post, and 6-months out), focus groups, and observations, we are looking at the following to determine
+  success:

+  •Quality of Program Implementation
+   -To what extent are the phases of the program being implemented as intended?
+   -To what extent is implementation high quality?
+   -Are Big Citizens and Team Leaders reaching their intended objectives?

+  •Program Experience
+   -What did Big Citizen participants experience in this program?
+   -What did Team Leaders experience in this program?
+   -What did that experience mean to them?

+  •Big Citizen HUB Outcomes
+   -How do Big Citizens and Team Leaders think they are different because of their participation?
+   -Does participation in Big Citizen HUB increase social capital, character development, civic awareness and leadership skills?
+   -Are changes in these outcomes sustained after the program?
+   -Does number of hours served make a difference in these outcomes?

+  Nine key constructs are being assessed: Gratitude, Social Capital, Civic Motivation, Curiosity & Exploration, Civic Awareness, Civic Advocacy, Diversity Attitudes, Civic Leadership, Civic Identity.

+  In addition, we track:

+  * Participant demographics

+  * Participant attendance

+  * Hours served

+  * Retention percentage

+  * Number of service projects completed

+  * Number of community partners engaged

+  * Satisfaction of community partners
 project_proposal_help:
   - 'Money '
   - Volunteers